PhD Program in Philosophy

 Recording and evaluating activities

-Once enrolled in the programme, each doctoral student must complete a personalised activity document for the purposes of the individualised control record referred to in article 2.5 of Royal Decree 99/2011, of 28 January.
-All activities of interest to the development of the doctoral student must be recorded in it, as regulated by the university, the school or the academic committee itself, and it must be regularly reviewed by the tutor and the thesis director and evaluated by the academic committee responsible for the doctoral programme.
+Once enrolled in the program, each doctoral student must be provided with a personalized activity document for the purposes of the individualized control record referred to in Article 2.5 of Royal Decree 99/2011, of January 28.
+All activities of interest to the doctoral student's development must be recorded in it, as regulated by the university, school, or academic committee.
+It must be regularly reviewed by the tutor and thesis supervisor, and evaluated by the academic committee responsible for the doctoral program.

 The personalized activity document must be prepared according to the model designed for this purpose by the universities.

-In any case, before the end of the first year, the doctoral student must prepare a research plan, in accordance with the model designed for this purpose, endorsed by the tutor and the director, which may be improved and detailed throughout his/her stay in the Program and which must include, at least, the following sections:
+In any case, before the end of the first year, the doctoral candidate must prepare a research plan, in accordance with the model designed for this purpose, endorsed by the tutor and the director, which may be improved and detailed throughout their stay in the Program and which must include, at least, the following sections:

-1. Identification data of the doctoral candidate and the director or co-directors of the proposed thesis.
+1. Identification data of the doctoral student and the director or co-directors of the proposed thesis.

 2. Title of the thesis proposal.